yibeichan/hbcd-redcap2rs/README.md

-# Converting bridge2ai redcap to reproschema
+# Converting HBCD redcap to reproschema

 This repository contains the version-controlled implementation of the HEALthy Brain and Child Development Study (HBCD) ReproSchema, converted from REDCap data dictionaries, using the [`redcap2reproschema`](https://github.com/ReproNim/reproschema-py#redcap2reproschema-usage) tool